ndavido/soa_ca2_transportation/README.md

    >[ADDING AN API SECURITY DEFINITION AND REQUIREMENT USING SWAGGER UI; DENNIS ADOLFI](https://adolfi.dev/blog/adding-an-api-security-definition-and-requirement-using-swagger-ui/)

 2. #### Connection Resiliency
-   During the development process I had frequent issues with connectivity to my database.
-The following link helped me solve this issue.
+   My database's connection was often problematic for me throughout the development phase.
+This was resolved for me with the aid of the following website.

    >[Connection Resiliency; Microsoft](https://learn.microsoft.com/en-us/ef/core/miscellaneous/connection-resiliency)

 3. #### Azure mysql Database
-   To establish a live mysql database on azure, I used the following tutorials to guide me through the process.
+   I followed the instructions in the following tutorials to create a functioning MySQL database on Azure.

    >[Use MySQL Workbench with Azure Database for MySQL - Flexible Server; Microsoft](https://learn.microsoft.com/en-us/azure/mysql/flexible-server/connect-workbench)